Manage orders with the REST Admin API

 To use the Admin API to edit orders, your app needs to request the write_order_edits

-To test orders, create an order with an authorization transaction by sending a POST request to the Order resource:
+To test orders, create an order with an authorization transaction by sending a POST request to the resource:

 POST https://shop-name.onshopbase.com/admin/orders.json